Three pink tennis balls on a blue court

 ITF Rule 26: “... the point shall be replayed if a player is hindered in playing the point by something outside the player’s own control.”

-What is big enough to call a hindrance - where does the line get drawn?
+What is big enough to call a hindrance in tennis- where does the line get drawn?

-ITF nor The Code clarifies this specifically, so consider each situation carefully.
+Neither ITF nor The Code clarifies this specifically, so consider each situation carefully.
 A hindrance is something that is not within your control.
 USTA says that a racquet falling out of your hand, or your hat coming off is within your control.
-If your opponent calls a hindrance, you should give them the benefit of the doubt (as long as they’re clear on what is in (and out) of their control.
+If your opponent calls a hindrance, you should give them the benefit of the doubt (as long as they understand that the hindrance must be out of their control.

-Also, note that The Code says that you CAN call a hindrance if your opponent's hat flies off but CANNOT if their shoe flies off. we recently contacted them and were given the guidance that if it gives your opponent a disadvantage, you cannot call a hindrance.
+Also, note that The Code says that you CAN call a hindrance if your opponent's hat flies off but CANNOT if their shoe flies off.
+We contacted USTA about this discrepancy and were given the additional guidance that if it gives your opponent a disadvantage, you cannot call a hindrance.

 Source: